Moored boats in the quiet, reflective waters of Blakeney harbour at low tide.

 Is Blakeney good for wildlife spotting?

-Absolutely — the marshes are rich in birdlife, and the seal colony is one of the largest in England.
+Absolutely — the surrounding marshes are rich in birdlife, and the seal colony is one of the largest in England.

 How far is Blakeney from Wells-next-the-Sea on foot?